kodecocodes/i10t/user-notifications/user-notifications.markdown

   randomImageName, url: imageURL, options: .none)
 ```

 A `UNNotificationAttachment` is an image, video, or audio attachment that is presented with a notification.
 It requires an identifier, for which you've used the `randomImageName` string, as well as a URL pointing to a local resource of a supported type.
-This method throws if the media is not readable or not supported—because you've included these images in your bundle it's fairly safe to disable error propagation with a `try!`.
+This method throws an error if the media is not readable or not supported—because you've included these images in your bundle it's fairly safe to disable error propagation with a `try!`.

 Next, replace `//TODO: Add attachment` with: